SASS

 Import

-SASS @import directive is used to include one SASS file in another.
-When @import is used, the contents of the imported file are included in the CSS output.
+is used, the contents of the imported file are included in the CSS output.

-Some important things to note about SASS @import:
+Some important things to note about SASS @import

-• The file extension .scss is optional
+- The file extension

-• You can import a partial file (file name starting with an underscore _partial.scss) to prevent it from being compiled to its own CSS file
+is optional - You can import a partial file (file name starting with an underscore

-• When importing a file, the path is relative to the current file being compiled
+) to prevent it from being compiled to its own CSS file - When importing a file, the path is relative to the current file being compiled

-• You can import multiple files at once by separating the file names with commas
+- You can import multiple files at once by separating the file names with commas

-• SASS supports importing CSS files as well as SASS files
+- SASS supports importing CSS files as well as SASS files

-• It is recommended to use @use instead of @import in newer versions of SASS
+in newer versions of SASS

 SASS Hacks

-1. Take notes and complete the mini-hacks.
+Take notes and complete the mini-hacks.
 (0.9)

-2. Complete the quiz questions and provide your answers in this notebook.
+Complete the quiz questions and provide your answers in this notebook.
 (0.9) Multiple Choice Quiz Questions What is SASS? a.
 A type of operating system used by many devices -> b.
 A scripting language that has many styling operations c.
 The name of a commonly used computer networking system d.
 A debugging system with many features

 What is the difference between SASS and SCSS? -> a.
 They are very similar in their function, but their syntax is slightly different b.
 They are the exact same, but SASS is more commonly used c.
 SASS was developed by a larger company